 Marc is a Chartered Occupational Psychologist and Accredited Aviation Psychologist.
 His background is in psychological assessment, psychological wellbeing, stress management, and training needs analysis in the aerospace and defence sectors.
 Statutorily Registered as a Practitioner Occupational Psychologist with the UK Health and Care Professions Council.

 Helen was Head of the CRM training department for Flybe.
-In this role Helen led, trained was responsible for the creation and delivery of all the initial and recurrent courseware for the company’s 1700 aircrew the company’s 1700 aircrew.
+In this role Helen led and trained a team of 10 instructors, and was responsible for the creation and delivery of all the initial and recurrent courseware for the company’s 1700 aircrew.

 Helen remained at Flybe for over 20 years, until when in March 2020 she was made redundant following the sudden collapse of the regional airline.
 She now works as an independent training consultant, specialising in all aspects of CRM training, and the Application of CRM/Human Factors Principles in other Safety Critical Industries.

 Ross is a qualified safety professional, strategic programme manager and inspiring public speaker.
 Ross draws on his 30 years of experience in the aviation sector to advise clients on how to improve business performance whilst enhancing safety across operations.
 Ross’s key consultancy skill is listening to the client, in order to fully understand what is really needed.